Who is North Shore Agency?

 Your Rights When Dealing with North Shore Agency, LLC

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for North Shore Agency to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for North Shore Agency to report inaccurate or incomplete information about you.